courselabs/dev/labs/branching-merging/README.md

 git log -n 1
 ```

+> That brings your main branch up to date from the new branch, but these changes are still only on your machine.
+All changes in Git are local until you push them.

 ## Lab

+Let's send your changes up to GitHub and ask to have them brought into the courselabs repo:

-- push the changes from main to your fork
+- push the changes from the main branch to your fork
 - create a pull request from your fork to the original repo
 - open the PR list in the original repo: https://github.com/courselabs/dev/pulls
 - can you see why PRs are useful?